chemistzombie/chemistzombie.github.io/finding-ps2-intended-cheat-codes.md

 **Infinite ammo**: :D: :X: :D: :X: :3: :4: :U: :T: :L: :C:

-**Confidence**: unsure

-**Notes**: This might be a coincidence but it might be the intended one since both :d: and :x: buttons are both located at the bottom while :u: and :t: are at the top, creating a pattern, but :l: and :c: aren't (they contradict each other), but considering how Rockstar deliberately does this kind of thing in these regular cheat patterns sometimes, it might be possible they did this intentionally to prevent people from discovering it too quickly while fiddling around with the controller (e.g. the weapon set 1 cheat where it's :3: :4: :1: :4: instead of the more regular :3: :4: :1: :2:).
+**Notes**: This might be a coincidence but it might be the intended one since both :d: and :x: buttons are both located at the bottom while :u: and :t: are at the top, creating a pattern, but :l: and :c: aren't (they contradict each other), but considering how Rockstar deliberately does this kind of thing in their own cheat combinations sometimes, it might be possible they did this intentionally to prevent people from discovering it too quickly while fiddling around with the controller (e.g. the weapon set 1 cheat where it's :3: :4: :1: :4: instead of the more regular :3: :4: :1: :2:).

+---

+**Spawn Hunter**: :U: :L: :U: :R: :U: :C: :S: :D: :4: :1:

+**Notes**: Again, not really sure about this one, but "up-left-up-right-up" seems to form a pattern, so this might be it.

+---

+Hitman in all weapon stats: :X: :D: :X: :D: :C: :1: :D: :C: :1: :1:

+Max all vehicle skill stats: :X: :D: :X: :X: :C: :L: :L: :1: :3: :1:

+While they might not look very similar, these are the only 10-button combinations for them that have a bit of similarity to it, particularly at that :X: :D: :X: _ :C: part

+---

+Country traffic + born 2 truck outfit: :3: :2: :1: :L: :R: :1: :2: :3: :T: :4: :D:

 ## Not yet found:
 1. Infinite oxygen